cb425/A03/README.md

 You can add files to Git when the "Add to Git" dialog opens.
 Select "Add".
 It then adds it to the local file system.
 Then commit you changes by selecting "Commit".
 You can also write a Commit message within the window.

 Step 12:
 Push Change to Remote Repository by selecting Ctrl > Shift > K. You can also do VCS > Git > Push.
-THe file is now on Github
+The file is now on Github

 Step 13:
 Set up you Github pages by clicking Settings and checking the repository name.
 You can also rename the repository name on this page.